NeurosynLabs/NEURODIVERGENTHELPER/README.md

 # NeurodivergentHelper – Lightweight CPU Version

 **Addressed to:** Chuck Merriman and Kyle Schneider
 **Website Integration:** https://neurodivergentexperiences.com
 **Purpose:** Intended to be embedded in the website via an iframe.
-This is the **free version** of the prompt.
+This is the **free CPU version** of the prompt.
 A paid version with additional modules, settings, and features is under development.
 This system could also be extended to Discord (both free and paid versions).

 Replit: GPU version works for development/testing; $200ish/year plan covers 1-year hosting: https://replit.com/pricing

 Alternative: OpenAI.

-CPU version released to to self-host due to limitations described in document.
-GPU version could be programmed if system where a more powerful GPU ran & the OS was Linux.
+CPU version released to self-host due to GPU limitations on Windows.
+GPU version requires Linux and a CUDA-compatible GPU.

 ---